toss/slash/packages/common/utils/src/device/isClient.en.md

 # isClient

-Check if the current JavaScript runtime is running on the browser.
+Checks if the current JavaScript runtime is running on the browser.

 Used to run browser-specific logics.